 This report collects some of the innovative last mile delivery apps we have helped our clients build.
 So you can use these best of class examples to develop your own.

-Read on to discover how carriers around the world have utilized Scandit Smart Data Capture to:
+Read on to discover how carriers around the world have utilized Scandit Smart Data Capture platform to:

 - Solve French postal worker complaints about poor scanning.

 - Reduce unloading time for delivery drivers in Japan.

 - Create a great PUDO application for store workers in Norway.

 - Enable a US food delivery company to verify customers are over-21.

 Prêt à en savoir plus?Enregistrez-vous pour accéder au guide